Services

 Taxes for US expats in Ireland

-As a US expat in Ireland, you’ll need to navigate both US and Irish tax systems.
+As a US expat in Ireland, you’ll need to navigate both the US and Irish tax systems.
 Ireland has a progressive tax system, meaning the higher your income, the higher the percentage you will pay.

-Additionally, under the US-Ireland tax treaty, you may be able to avoid double taxation through the Foreign Tax Credit and other exclusions.
+Under the US-Ireland tax treaty, you may be able to avoid double taxation through the Foreign Tax Credit and other exclusions.

 Pros and cons of moving to Ireland from America